 Cayo Santa Maria is one of the keys part of Buenavista Bay Biosphere Reserve of UNESCO since year 2000.

 Gardens of the King (GOK)- Cayo Santa Maria is characterized by migratory tarpon fishing from March to August.
 It’s called by many the best big tarpon fishing destination in Cuba, nonetheless you have bonefish, ´cudas, jacks and other saltwater species.
-Quality of fishing has increased and with our new management and develops we´ll focus in the marine life preservation, research and control for a “good health” ecosystem, that allow us better fishing with the hands of conservation.
+Quality of fishing has increased and with our new management and developments focused on the marine life preservation, research and control for a “good health” ecosystem, that allow us better fishing with the hands of conservation.

-Years ago it was inconceivable that the people living in the Zapata Swamp, a UNESCO recognised biosphere reserve in western Cuba, would one day stop using the forest here to make charcoal, extract precious wood, or hunt crocodile and deer.
-San Lázaro Channel, was one of the channels they use to bring the charcoal from the island to the sea, same on that you´ll travel to your Live Aboard Yacht for your accommodation during your fishing week.
+Years ago it was inconceivable that the people living in the Zapata Swamp, a UNESCO recognized biosphere reserve in western Cuba, would one day stop using the forest here to make charcoal, extract precious wood, or hunt crocodile and deer.

 In 2000, UNESCO – the United Nations Educational, Scientific and Cultural Organization – declared the wetlands, which occupy the entire Zapata peninsula and surrounding areas, a biosphere reserve.
 A year later, the Ramsar Convention included it on its list of wetlands of international importance.
 In 2003 Ciénaga de Zapata has been declared a World Heritage Site.
 The Ciénaga de Zapata, in the province of Matanzas, it is the best-preserved wetlands system in the Caribbean islands.